Pierfrancesco Pavoni

-Pierfrancesco Pavoni (born 21 February 1963, in Rome) is a retired sprinter from Italy.
+Pierfrancesco Pavoni (born 21 February 1963) is a retired sprinter from Italy.

 Biography

 He won twelve medals at the International athletics competitions, four of these with national relays team and one of these at junior level.
 His greatest achievements were the 1982 European Championships silver medal as well as two World Indoor bronze medals.

 His personal times were both achieved in 1986: 10.22 seconds over 100 metres and in 1987: 20.38 seconds over 200 metres.
 At 1983 World Championships he set the Italian record of the 4 × 100 m, winning another silver medal, with the teammate Pietro Mennea at the last relay.